tanvincible/symbios/README.md

 All intelligent systems must maintain a traceable, evolving representation of *why* decisions are made.
 Not just input → output, but *intent → interpretation → action → reflection*.

 ### 2. Symbiotic Agency
 Users are not passive requesters.
 They are co-authors of cognition.
-The protocol ensures live-time interaction—nudges, corrections, reframes—without restarting the system.
+The protocol ensures live-time interaction — nudges, corrections, reframes — without restarting the system.

 ### 3. Transparency Hooks
 Every model action, prediction, or plan must emit interpretable metadata.
 This includes internal objectives, influence weights, and prior decisions.